Samsung Galaxy R

-(GT-I9103) is an Android smartphone that was announced by Samsung on August 10, 2011, as a variant to the Samsung Galaxy S II.
+(GT-I9103) is an Android smartphone sold by Samsung.
+It was a variant of the Samsung Galaxy S II.
+The Galaxy R launched in Europe, and then Asia.
+By August 2011, it was available in Sweden.

-Launch

 The Galaxy R was launched in September 2011 in Taiwan.

-Issues

-The phone has an issue wherein the phone will not be able to boot, even after a reset.

 Hardware

 Processor

 Nvidia's Tegra 2 System on a chip (SoC) uses Nvidia's own GeForce ultra-low power (ULP) for its GPU.

 Nvidia's Tegra 2 supports the Tegra Zone application and service which is intended to give Android users an enhanced gaming experience by allowing users to download games that have been well optimized for Tegra 2 powered devices.
 This has been marketed as "console-quality gaming" by Nvidia.
 Tegra 2 also features support for hardware acceleration for Flash and JavaScript within websites, and is one of the first SoCs to be natively supported by Android 3.0 "Honeycomb".

 Memory

 The Galaxy R features 1 GB of dedicated RAM and 8 GB of internal mass storage.
 Within the battery compartment there is an external dedicated microSDHC card slot.